 Emerging Focus Exhibition, photo l.a., 23rd Annual International Los Angeles Photographic Art Exposition, January 2014.

-The photograph "Night Money" was selected as one of the top 20 outstanding photographs in 2014.
+Cited as one of the Top 20 Emerging Photographers in the United States, with the photograph "Night Money" selected as one of the top 20 outstanding photographs in 2014.

 Curator: Peter Frank, Adjunct Senior Curator at the Riverside Art Museum.
 He has served as Editor of THEmagazine Los Angeles and Visions Art Quarterly, and as critic for Angeleno magazine and the L.A.
 Weekly.